MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-3D-part.md

 ## View 3D object complexity statistics

 On the step, select the 3D object and then select the **Properties** tab.
 The following statistics appear.
 Make note of the recommended limits.
-Learn more: [Step content recommended limits](pc-app-supported-file-formats.md).
+Learn more: [Step content limits](pc-app-supported-file-formats.md).

 [!INCLUDE [object-supported-limits](../includes/object-supported-limits.md)]